Ready by Five Evaluation

 Agencies selected to support the Ready by Five evaluation include:

+Basis Policy Research was selected as they have extensive experience evaluating publicly- and privately funded education and human services initiatives in numerous states and more than 50 local communities, including Kent County.
 Locally, Basis has completed a quantitative evaluation and return on investment analysis for the Doug and Maria DeVos Foundation Learning Educators Initiative.
-Basis has also evaluated the impact of the Believe 2 Become Baby Scholars program in Kent County and Ottawa County’s Great Start Readiness Program, a state-funded preschool for four-year-olds.
+Basis has also evaluated the impact of the Believe 2 Become Baby Scholars program in Kent County and Ottawa County’s Great Start Readiness Program, a state-funded preschool for four-year-old children.
 At the state level, Basis evaluated the Michigan Department of Education’s Statewide System of Support, which works with Intermediate School Districts.

 Advancing Communities for Equity has been selected to support equitable evaluation practices of all aspects of funding allocations; program content, methodology, and outcomes; power dynamics; decision making; and communications.
 Principal, Emmy O’Dwyer is nationally recognized for her expertise in early childhood education, organizational development, and strategic planning.
 Her work is focused on advancing equity and access for children, youth, and their families.